umami-hep/umami/docs/Dips-instructions.md

 ### Ntuple preparation for b-,c- & light-jets

 After the previous step the ntuples need to be further processed.
 We use an undersampling approach to achieve the same pt and eta distribution for all three flavour categories.
 In order to reduce the memory usage we first extract the 3 jet categories separately since e.g. c-jets only make up 8% of the ttbar sample.
+Note that tau jets are not yet supported in DIPS.

 This processing can be done using the preprocessing capabilities of Umami via the [`preprocessing.py`](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/umami/preprocessing.py) script.